Raspberry Pi 4 boot EEPROM

 - A small SPI EEPROM allows bugs to be fixed and features to be added after launch, in the field.

-PXE and USB Boot
+Network and USB boot

 Is the bootloader working correctly?